WHERE IS YOUR HOME?

 “Behold, I stand at the door and knock.
 If anyone hears My voice and opens the door, I will come in to him and dine with him, and he with Me.” — Revelation 3:20 (NKJV)

-A man was lying face down in the road next to a shopping cart filled with everything he owned.
+Next to a shopping cart stacked with everything he owned.

 My first thought wasn’t about the cart.

-It was that someone was going to run him over.
+It was that someone was about to run him over.

-In that traffic, a driver could easily assume he was already dead and drive right over him.
+In that traffic, a driver could easily assume he was already dead and keep going.

-I stepped out with my phone already in my hand, preparing to dial 911.
+Stepped out with my phone already in my hand.

-The moment he stood up, I snapped this photo.
+The moment he stood up, I raised my phone and took this photo.

 Not because I planned to.